-Equity Value and Enterprise Value: The First, Last, and Only Guide You’ll Need to Master These Concepts
+Equity Value and Enterprise Value: The Complete Guide

 You might think of many examples if you limit yourself to politics and religion, but “mass wrongness” also extends into technical questions in investment banking interviews.